 What’s Two-Factor Authentication (2FA)

 Two Factor Authentication (2FA) is a safer way to secure your logins.
-Instead of using one form of authentication, such as a password, two-factor authentication uses at least two forms of authentication to authenticate a user.
+Instead of using one form of authentication, such as a password, two-factor authentication uses more than one authentication method to verify a user.
 This secures access for a user and the organization since even if a password does get compromised, there is still an extra layer of protection to make sure their information is secure.

 Access Control with Two-Factor Authentication

-Two-factor Authentication is not an uncommon term in the current digital climate.
-2FA typically utilizes authentication processes that require two of the following three identifiers: something that you know (like a username and password combination), something that you have (such as your laptop, mobile phone, or external hardware token), or something that you are (such as your retinal scan, fingerprint, palmprint, or facial structure).
+Two factor Authentication is not an uncommon term in the current digital climate.
+2FA typically utilizes authentication processes that require two of the following three identifiers: something that you know (like a username and password combination), something that you have (a possession factor like your laptop, mobile phone, or external hardware tokens), or something that you are (like biometric authentication such as your retinal scan, fingerprint, palmprint, or facial structure).
 The use of two distinct authentication factors increases security by adding another, exponentially more difficult to crack barrier for potential attackers while reducing the threat inherent in relying simply on a potential weak and insecure password.

 Does Two-Factor Authentication (2FA) Prevent Hacking?